“Off the Wall” Podcast

 Jessica L. Gibbs, CFP® [00:23:06] Being in our line of work, we see a lot of clients who are aging or people who are helping their aging parents.
 And I think I observed something of someone all of a sudden had an incapacity event and their spouse didn’t know what their wishes were.
 And I kind of use that as a ping to think about, I think I know what my parent’s wishes are.
 I want to double check.
 I called them up.
 I said, If you’re in a coma, what is it that you want again?
 And it was just an opening and it was a very awkward question, but I could kind of explain, Hey, someone in my orbit is dealing with this.
 I just want to make sure that I know what your wishes are.
 And then the door was opened for them to be totally transparent about what they wanted if they were in some sort of similar end of life situation.

-Catherine F. Schott Murray [00:25:44] I’ll start with a very typical lawyer.
-Answer was it depends.
-First and foremost, from an ethical perspective.
-If I get a.
-The child who calls up and is asking a question from mom or dad.
-I have to make it very clear to that child, well, mom or dad are going to be my client, and I need to speak with them and I need to speak with them on their own.
+Catherine F. Schott Murray [00:25:44] I’ll start with a very typical lawyer answer was, it depends.
+First and foremost from an ethical perspective.
+If I get a child who calls up and is asking a question from mom or dad.
+I have to make it very clear to that child, well, mom or dad are going to be my client and I need to speak with them and I need to speak with them on their own.
 I need to ensure what their wishes are.
-While I appreciate you calling on their behalf and starting the ball rolling, begin to begin.
+While I appreciate you calling on their behalf and starting the ball rolling, begin the begin.
 I need to speak with them.
-Are we able to set up a meeting and we set up a video conference.
-Things along those lines from that point, so long as I can meet with mom or dad, and we start the process.
-I would say on average is a 3-to-4-month process if everybody stays on track.
+Are we able to set up a meeting and we set up a video conference, things along those lines.
+From that point, so long as I can meet with mom or dad and we start the process.
+I would say on average is a 3 to 4 month process if everybody stays on track.
 On my side, we can control what we can control, which is the follow up and the drafts.
 But once the drafts go out, sometimes they disappear into ether and we’re trying to follow up and get folks to come back on board.
-Sometimes life just happens, and I have a lot of that.
+Sometimes life just happens and I have a lot of that.
 And advisors such as yourselves.
 You’re having your annual meetings or your biannual meetings, and I know it’s on your checklist and that’s very helpful because I can always tell when folks have had their meetings with their advisors because they then follow up with me like, I know we started this process a year ago and I just was meeting with Dean or I was just talking with Jessica, and I need to restart the process.
 And so that’s why I say on average it can be 3 to 4 months.

 Jessica L. Gibbs, CFP® [00:27:23] So I want to wrap up with one final question.
 We kind of touched on it a little bit before, but I’m hoping you can expand on it.
 So aging people are unfortunately a target of financial exploitation and scams.
 Are there any actions that you can take to protect your parents from being the victims of fraud?

-Jessica L. Gibbs, CFP® [00:31:04] So, ask your parents if they have an advisor.
+Jessica L. Gibbs, CFP® [00:31:04] So ask your parents if they have an advisor.
 Hey, do you have a trusted contact for.
-Can I be out to as a trusted contact?
+Can I be added to as a trusted contact?

 Catherine F. Schott Murray [00:31:09] Exactly.

 Catherine F. Schott Murray [00:31:59] That’s why if you’re going to pick up your phone and you don’t recognize the phone number, they’re not in your contact list.
 You need to be very careful with what you say and don’t say yes and don’t give your name and try to say as little as possible or just don’t even pick up the phone if it’s not spams.
-Olivia Voicemail.
+Leave me a voicemail.
 They’re going to contact you some other way.
 Most people text these days.
 Nobody leaves voicemails.

 Jessica L. Gibbs, CFP® [00:32:19] Well, this has been great.
 Thank you so much, Catherine, for sharing your expertise.
 We look forward to having you back.
 For those who don’t know, Catherine was on our podcast a few years ago, so we look forward to having you back again, hopefully soon.